blacksmithgu/obsidian-dataview/docs/docs/index.md

 #### Annotation

 The dataview **index** is responsible for constantly parsing markdown files and other metadata in your vault, creating an in-memory index which allows for fast queries over your data.
-Most annotation is done at the *markdown page* level, where you can either use:
+Annotation is done at the *markdown page*, *section*, and *task* level, where you can either use:

-1. **Frontmatter**, a common Markdown extension which allows for adding arbitrary YAML at the top of a document:
+1. **Frontmatter**, a common Markdown extension which allows for adding arbitrary YAML at the top of a document):
     ```yaml
     ---
     alias: "document"